Home (sports): Homerism

 Especially in team sports, but also in international sports (home represented by the home country), a "home" crew is assigned to cover all the home games, and sometimes the "home" crew travels on the road to cover away games as well.
-It's understood that a home broadcasting crew will talk more about the familiar home players, but this should not come at the cost of covering actual play on the field.
+While it is generally accepted that a home broadcasting crew will talk more about the familiar home players, they are still expected to provide objective commentary of actual play on the field, especially with respect to analysis of contentious officiating decisions.
 When this line is crossed, crews are accused of being "homers" or of displaying "homerism".

-During the 1980s and 1990s it was common for major American television networks covering the Olympic games to replay the gold-medal winning moment of an American athlete without bothering to mention which athletes and countries placed for silver and bronze, and sometimes they never got around to mentioning the non-American silver and bronze winners at all before hastily cutting to the next event in a busy coverage schedule.
-Due to ongoing white demographic decline, this parochial fixation has faded from fashion in more recent times.
+In contrast, national broadcasting crews, especially those at the top of their network"s depth chart, are typically assigned to whatever games are expected to attract the largest broadcast audiences and do not specifically cover particular teams.
+These crews are held to the highest standards of impartiality and are likely to come under intense criticism if they express any sort of favoritism towards individual teams and/or players.

 In online fan forums, "homers" are participants for whom the home team can do no wrong, and the away team can do no right.
 This is cognate with extremist forms of partisan politics.

-Miscellaneous

-In any context where a game score or the pair of teams meeting in a game are mentioned, the team mentioned first (left or top) is the home team, except in the United States, Canada, and Japan, where home teams are mentioned second.
-The North American and Japanese practice of listing the home team second likely derives from baseball, in which the home team bats after the visiting team in each inning.

-Exceptions are found in most North American soccer competitions, where the international standard of listing the home team first is mostly adhered to.

-Typically, the home team has responsibilities such as supplying the venue and equipment, hosting its opponent, media and the officials (referees, umpires, etc.), and may have the opportunity to sell tickets, food and media rights.